npatel149/enodo-fullstack-challenge/README.md

 - npm 6.14.4
 - Python 3.8.0
 - Docker v19.03.12
-- docker-compose v1.27.2
+- docker-compose v1.27.2 (optional if you're going to choose step:2)
-- GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin19) (optional dependency used by install presetup script)
+- GNU bash, version 3.2.57(1)-release (x86_64-apple-darwin19) (for dependency installation by pre_setup script)

 ## NOTE: The first step, Clone the repo if you have not. :innocent: